 Moreover, many state laws, including Kansas, also prohibit employers from making deductions that do not “accrue to the benefit of the employee.”
 Typically, uniforms, cash shortages, processing fees, breakage charges, and other types of deductions are prohibited under Kansas Law.
 This prohibition is in addition to the Federal laws prohibiting certain kinds of deductions, described above.

-If your employer has been charging you money for things that benefit the employer, you may be entitled to relief.
-Please contact our Kansas City employment attorneys for a free evaluation as to whether your employer is violating state wage law.
+If your employer has been charging you money for things that benefit the employer, you may be entitled to relief Brady & Associates can help.
+Please contact our employment attorney in Kansas City for a free evaluation as to whether your employer is violating state wage law.